nlper-hou/MSDiagnosis/README.md

 # MSDiagnosis
-A dataset of multiple clinical diagnoses
+A dataset of multi-step clinical diagnosis